tweag/nickel/examples/simple-contracts/README.md

 For illustrative purpose, those contracts are written as plain custom contracts: functions `Lbl -> Dyn -> Dyn`.
 However, they are just boolean predicates here.
-In this case, you should rather write them more succintly as predicates `Dyn -> Bool` and use `contracts.fromPred` to obtain the corresponding contracts.
+In this case, you should rather write them more succintly as predicates `Dyn -> Bool` and use `contract.fromPred` to obtain the corresponding contracts.

 ## Run